 Stay Connected to Learn More

 Sign up for our newsletter to get notified when new opportunities to support the London Humane Society arise.
-We’ll share with you when new animals arrive in our shelter, upcoming adoption and fundraising events, and new volunteer opportunities:
+We’ll share with you upcoming adoption and fundraising events, new volunteer opportunities and happy adoption updates:

 We provided medication, vaccines and veterinary care to these puppies and their Momma.
 As weeks went by, they developed into healthy, playful puppies, fully weaned and adjusted to a new diet… Read More